 The story this time?

-West Somerset Railway‘s route takes us from Minehead all the way to Norton Fitzwarren – a 20-mile journey which would take approx 1 hour (based on real-life train times).
+West Somerset Railway‘s route takes us from Minehead all the way to Norton Fitzwarren – a 20-mile journey that would take approx 1 hour (based on real-life train times).
 All six scenarios revolve around tourists and moving around various passenger carriages.
 It seems we are re-enacting a whole day worth of events through a few which are scattered through the timeline.

 • We begin with setting up the Class 47 by moving it from one station all the way to another (30 mins).